Option 2: Install from Source¶

 You should see Initialising DB: SUCCESS.

-If the command prompts for a password it is likely you haven’t set up the database configuration correctly in step 6.
+If the command prompts for a password it is likely you haven’t set up the sqlalchemy.url option in your CKAN configuration file properly.
+See 4.
+Create a CKAN config file.

 9. Run CKAN in the development web server¶